Genetic Programming for the Nuclear Many-Body Problem: a Guide

-In an ML context, GP provides a user with a completely different experience in terms of transparency and interpretability of the final models when compared to more ``black-box" models of, say, deep artificial neural networks (ANNs).
-This is because GP typically outputs symbolic expressions or tree structures representing programs, which are generally interpretable and can be analyzed by humans.
+In a ML context, GP provides users a different experience in terms of transparency and interpretability of the final models when compared to more ``black-box" models of, e.g., deep artificial neural networks.
+This is because GP typically outputs symbolic expressions or structures representing programs, which are generally interpretable and can be analyzed by the researcher.
 By manipulating discrete structures, the inner workings of a GP-based model are clearer, and the relationships between features and predictions are explicitly defined.
-As a result, evolved solutions can offer valuable insights into how the model arrives at its predictions, allowing humans to understand the decision-making process and relate this to their domain-knowledge.
+As a result, evolved solutions can offer valuable insights into how the model arrives at its predictions, allowing users to understand the algorithmic decisions and relate this to their domain-knowledge.

 Beyond the models just being symbolic, GP has the benefit that it evolves a \emph{population} of models rather than just a single solution.
 Having access to a final population of models unlocks a lot of opportunities that are unavailable to other machine learning workflows.
 For example, while it is customary to just pick the most accurate model from the population on the training set, it is possible to explore many of the candidate models and use human expertise to select from those models the one, or multiple, that best align with domain knowledge.
 Rather than picking one model from the evolved population, there are methods used in GP to select a model ensemble to be used in multi-modeling approaches \cite{kotanchek2008trustable}.
 GP ensembles can leverage the diversity of patterns to improve stability in deployment and also mitigate single-model risks.

 The populations of solutions can also be studied to gain insight into the system of study.
 For example, it is possible to detect patterns regarding which features are common in the population, or which sets of features commonly appear together in models.
 This can provide researchers with key insights into which features provide predictive synergies.